Peak Classic Trials Club

 Pre 65, Twinshock and Pre95 ACM Trials in the Peak District.
 We are Peak Classic Trials Club your Sidecar free zone

-The Peak Classic Trials Club was formed a few years ago to primarily cater for the owners and riders of Classic British Bikes, Twinshock and Air cooled monoshocks.
+The Peak Classic Trials Club was formed to primarily cater for the owners and riders of Classic British Bikes, Twinshock and Air cooled monoshocks.

 We hold events in and around the beautiful Peak National Park in easy reach of riders from Nottinghamshire, Derbyshire, Yorkshire, Staffordshire and surrounding areas and enjoy a good turnout with some riders coming from further afield at all our events.